How to Compete with Online Retailers

 A lot of basic point-of-sale systems do a good job of accepting money from customers.
 Making the payment process go smoothly is important, but running a retail business is complicated.

 Depending on the quantity of merchandise you offer, the logistics of getting merchandise to the customer is time-consuming.
 To keep staff members out of the office and on the sales floor, automate those time-consuming back office chores like purchasing, ordering, and receiving.

-Electronic Data Interchange (EDI) allows a point of sale system to communicate directly with your major supplier to order merchandise for you.
+Electronic Data Interchange (EDI) allows a point-of-sale system to communicate directly with your major supplier to order merchandise for you.
 No need to even touch your printer, fax machine, or phone.
 Your order is sent electronically and confirmed in minutes.
-When your shipment arrives, the point of sale system will eliminate the need to manually receive your order.
+When your shipment arrives, the point-of-sale system will eliminate the need to manually your order.
 This saves hours of time and greatly reduces human error.

 When determining which items you need to purchase, a point of sale system can help there, too.
 Some systems use your store’s historical sales data to reliably predict which items customers will be looking for in the coming weeks.
 When inventory purchases are based on upcoming demand, you will lower your overall investment in inventory.
 You’re able to meet customer demand with fewer out-of-stock events and park your profits in your checking account instead of in overstocked merchandise.

 Let’s say that you’ve got this awesome, intelligent, feature-packed point-of-sale system in place, ready to automate all these time-consuming tasks for you.
 Taking the leap is going to be scary.
 If turning your inventory management over to your point of sale system gives you a queasy feeling, try it out with a couple of departments and see how it goes.
 You’ll get a chance to learn the new system and get comfortable with it.
 As you gain confidence, you’ll feel better about relying more on the technology you’ve invested in.

 Change is Good